mrisen/inet-showcases/_docs/emulation/osudpVoip/index.md

 <!--Emulation proof-->
 </p>

-It is clearly visible that the traffic rate of the loopback interface increases from the former value of 0 to a much higher, relatively constant value, as soon as the sender side of the emulation is started.
-After the end of the simulation, meaning that there are no more data to be sent, the traffic rate falls back to 0.
+It is clearly visible that the traffic rate of the loopback interface increases from the former value of zero to a higher, relatively constant value, as soon as the sender side of the emulation is started.
+After the end of the simulation, meaning that there are no more data to be sent, the traffic rate falls back to zero.

 ## Conclusion